Exactly Optimal and Communication-Efficient Private Estimation via Block Designs: Conclusion

 \section{Conclusion}

 In this paper, we presented a new class of LDP schemes for private discrete distribution estimation based on combinatorial block designs, and more generally, regular and pairwise-balanced designs, which we call block design schemes and RPBD schemes, respectively.
-In particular, the subset selection (SS) scheme \cite{SS-18MinYe} achieving the minimax risk is a special case of the block design schemes and hence also a special case of the RPBD schemes.
-By showing sufficient and necessary conditions for the marginal equivalence between two block design schemes and for two RPBD schemes, which guarantee that the two schemes achieve the same risk, we could find many new schemes that achieve (near-) optimal risks with much lower communication costs than SS.
+In particular, the subset selection (SS) scheme \cite{SS-18MinYe} achieving the {exact optimality} is a special case of the block design schemes and hence also a special case of the RPBD schemes.
+By showing sufficient and necessary conditions for the marginal equivalence between two block design schemes and for two RPBD schemes, which guarantee that the two schemes achieve the same risk, we could find many new schemes {which are exactly or nearly} optimal with much lower communication costs than SS.

 \appendices